 Liam Smith vs. Sam Eggington on March 30 in Liverpool, UK

-By Trevor McIntyre: Former WBO junior middleweight champion Liam ‘Beefy’ Smith (26-2-1, 14 KOs) will be facing former British and European welterweight champion Sam Eggington (23-5, 15 KOs) on Sky Sports on March 30 at the Echo Arena in Liverpool, England.
+By Trevor McIntyre: Former WBO junior middleweight champion Liam ‘Beefy’ Smith (26-2-1, 14 KOs) will be facing former British and European welterweight champion Sam Eggington (23-5, 15 KOs) on DAZN in the US and Sky Sports on March 30 at the Echo Arena in Liverpool, England.
 This will be the first fight of Smith’s three-fight contract with Matchroom Boxing promoter Eddie Hearn.

 In terms of pure entertainment, Smith vs. Eggington is a good fight.
 However, on paper, it certainly looks bad for Smith that Hearn is dropping him down a couple of levels in matching him against Eggington, a domestic level fighter, following his disappointing loss to Jaime Munguia last July.
 That’s a demotion of sorts for Smith as far as his opponent.